 Add-MailboxPermission -Identity “userA” -User “userB” -AccessRights FullAccess -InheritanceType All

 Powershell is throwing this error because the mailbox that you are trying to add permissions is hosted in a more higher version of exchange than the server you are running the command from.
-That means you should be running the command in Exchange 2016 where the mailbox of userA is hosted, rather than in Exchange 2010 powershell.
+That means you should be running the command in Exchange 2016 where the mailbox of userA is now hosted after it was migrated, rather than in Exchange 2010 powershell in this case.

-Simply to say:- You can’t change the properties of a mailbox in Exchange Server 2013 or 2016 when you connect to a server that is running Exchange Server 2010 🙂
+Simply to say:- You can’t change the properties of a user mailbox in Exchange Server 2013 or 2016 when you connect to a server that is running Exchange Server 2010. 🙂

 - Check which database the mailbox is currently hosted on and which version of Exchange server.
 Use this command to check:-